 You can choose to actively manage your illnesses to reduce pain, and discover ways to enjoy your life.

-If you'd like to skip my story of a life with chronic pain, jump to pain reduction techniques, below.
+If you'd like to skip my story of a life with chronic pain, scroll down to "pain reduction techniques," below.

 Disclaimer: I am not a doctor and I have never played one on TV.
 I do, however, have extensive experience in dealing with chronic pain (over 30 years)!